MARK PELLINGTON is a filmmaker based in Los Angeles.

 PELLINGTON FILMS IS AN ARTIST DRIVEN COMPANY

 Pellington Films is focused on creating meaningful and thought-provoking work on all platforms, and to continue to collaborate with artists to produce personal digital and theatrical content.

-Mark Pellington is represented by UTA and 3 Arts Entertainment for film and television, and Washington Square Pictures for commercials.
+Mark Pellington is represented by UTA and 3 Arts Entertainment for film and television, Washington Square Films for commercials and Hound for music videos.
 He develops features, television projects, and content for the digital arena.